apache/beam/website/www/site/content/en/documentation/runtime/environments.md

  (added in 2.25.0) once this flags has been validated and ported over to all runners
 -->

+>**NOTE**: Differences in language and SDK version between the container SDK and pipeline SDK may result in unexpected errors due to incompatibility.
+For best results, make sure to use the same stable SDK version for your base container and when running your pipeline.

 {{< highlight class="runner-direct" >}}
 export IMAGE="my-repo/beam_python_sdk_custom"